 The Financial Aid office at SHSBT offers full service financial aid appointments to all our enrolling students to assist with your FAFSA completion and help you apply for grants, scholarships, and student loans.
 Please contact one of our financial aid office administrators to schedule an appointment or if you have any questions or concerns regarding financial aid.

 Our financial aid staff is listed below:

-Dana Stoy, Director of Financial Aid dstoy@southhills.edu
+Todd Estright, Financial Aid Administrator testright@southhills.edu

 State College